i3abghany/oracular/README.md

 add-auto-load-safe-path /PATH/TO/ORACULAR/.gdbinit
 ```

-And you'll have to substitute the path with the appropriate oracular location.
+And substitute the path with the appropriate oracular repository location.